nirvairu/lag_interpolate/README.md

-# An old project I made to visualize Lagrange interpolation
+An old project I made to visualize Lagrange interpolation

-I really don't know why some comments are in _Hindi_, but I will be preserving this for the sake of history :p
+I really don't know why some comments are in _Hindi_, but I will be preserving this for the sake of history.

-FYI: Code is very messy, Still proud of this project :-) This was during my obsessive micro optimisation phase and a lot of engineering was devoted to properly render everything in a single array, This was also before I tried using debuggers.
+the code is very messy, but I'm somewhat proud of this project This was during an obsessive micro optimisation phase and was my first attempt at writing an actual tool in C I spent a good while working out how to store and render everything from a single array, especially since I never used testing or debuggers just printfs and elbow grease. :-)